jepler/cwwvb/README.md

 40 but receiving a new sample into bucket 41 moves it to 41.
 Now, two "start of second" signals will have been issued 1/50s apart.
 Similarly, it seems possible to miss a whole second when SoS decreases (e.g., from 41 to 40).

+(Finally, if the signal is ALL noise, then SoS could change by an arbitrary distance, as all the counts would be close to equal and all the edge counts close to 0)

 This is fine while decoding WWVB signals; the resulting 60 WWVB symbols would not have valid marker bits.
 However, if it's desired to use SoS for local timekeeping this would need to be addressed.